mvextensions/mvbasic/doc/Extension Guide.md

 #### 5.1.1 Install the MVGateway

 In order for VS Code to communicate to your MV server install the MVGateway provided with the extension.
 The MVGateway runs as a Windows service and is installed using the Windows setup program provided.
 This setup program is included in `%userprofile%\.vscode\extension`.
-There will be a directory specific to the MVBasic extension.
+There will be a directory specific to the MV Basic extension.
 The name of this directory will change slightly with each new release of the extension because it contains the version number of the extension.
 In that directory is a MVGateway directory with the Windows MSI executable (setup program).
 Double-click on the MSI file and install the MVGateway service.
 The gateway does not need any special configuration or setup.
 The gateway can be installed on any Windows system in your network that has access to your computer and your MV server.
 Many users install it on their local system if they are running a Windows system.

 #### 5.1.2 Configure the MVGateway